joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-04-21-cooperative-card-game.md

 as the deck gets large the probability $P(\text{no collisions})$ will tend to $1/\sqrt{e}\approx 0.60653\ldots$

-to see this, let's build the game one pair of draws at a time. if there are $N$ cards in each deck, the probability that the first pair collides is $(2N-2)/(2N-1)$ which can be written as
+to see this, let's build the game one pair of draws at a time. with $N$ cards in each deck, the probability that the first pair doesn't collide is $(2N-2)/(2N-1)$ which can be written as

 $$ \left(1 - \frac{1}{2N-1}\right). $$